Rules & Regulations

 C. Kitchens, Cleaning, & Betelnut

-- All residents must clean any messes they make in the kitchens immediately.
-No pots,
+- All residents must clean any mess they make in the kitchen immediately.
+No pots, pans,

 - Residents are expected to keep the common areas and yard clean of their personal trash